Per Gade

-Per Gade (born 24 August 1977) is a former Danish football player, who played as a defender.
+Per Gade (born 24 August 1977) is a Danish former football player, who played as a defender.
 His preferred field position is as a right defender.
 He started his career with youth football in Nibe Boldklub, before he joined the Superliga team Aalborg BK, but never broke into the first team due to injuries.
 He moved to lower-league team FC Nordjylland in 2000, and when the club went bankrupt, he joined AC Horsens in the summer of 2004.